Jenny “Lady GoGo” Huang (5-2) has taken a long, hard look into the mirror.

 “I need to say, the mood and mentality is really important, because I let down my guard.
 I trusted in myself so much that it caused the fault of my feet, and I suddenly lost the game.
 So I have had to learn how to adjust my mood and attitude in the fight.
 That is the key.”

-After the loss, Huang spent the next couple of months training in Japan, and then returned to Chinese Taiwan in September, where she continued to embark on her self-improvement as a martial artist.
+After the loss, Huang spent the next couple of months training in Japan, and then returned home in September, where she continued to embark on her self-improvement as a martial artist.

 Now, she is ready to reemerge.
 She draws a tough return against Iniong, and will challenge the Filipina in front of her opponent’s compatriots.